Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

 Furthermore, the nonzero $U^{*}$ cases shown in Fig.~\ref{fig:tc}a (dots and diamonds) suggest that in the presence of significant remnant Coulomb repulsion ($U^{*} = U/3, U/2$ ) between paired electrons, large superconducting $T_c$ can be still maintained.
 In Fig.~\ref{fig:tc}b and Fig.~\ref{fig:tc}c, $T_c$ as a function of $U^{*}$ are shown at $n=0.6,0.7$ respectively (for fixed $U=8t$), where finite $T_c$ can be found even when $U^{*} \geq U/2$.
 Specifically, for the $n=0.6$ case, an enhanced $T_c \approx 0.05t$ is found at $U=8t, U^* =4t$.
-This means that in the large screening length limit $\lambda_{TF} \rightarrow \infty$ along c-axis, \textit{i.e.}, when Coulomb potential in the vertical direction becomes, $U(r_z) \propto \frac{e^{-r_z/\lambda_{TF}}}{r_z} \sim \frac{1}{r_z}$, (thus $U^* \sim U/2$ if layer distances $d_{12} = d_{23}$), the strong-coupling KL SC can still survive.
-This finding obviously lie beyond the expectation of high-temperature DQMC results presented in Fig.~\ref{fig:chi}d, where $V^{*} \sim -U/2$ for large $U$.
-In a purely static picture, a condition of $U^{*} \gtrsim U/2$ leads to a net repulsion between top- and bottom-layer electrons [ \textit{i.e.}, $ (U^{*} +V^{*}) \gtrsim 0 $], thereby severely inhibiting pairing between them.
-Hence, the persistence of a high $T_c$ under $U^{*} \gtrsim U/2$ suggests that the retardation part of pairing force may play a role at low temperatures (see discussions in Appendix).
-A further key point to emphasize is the sizeable $T_c$ up to a filling of $n=0.7$ (40\% electron doping), as evidenced in Fig.~\ref{fig:tc}c.
-This presents a clear difference with the case in Hubbard model for cuprates~\cite{fratino2016organizing}, where SC, induced by magnetic correlations, rapidly vanishes beyond $p \lesssim 30\%$ for hole-doping and $p \lesssim 20\%$ for electron-doping.
-This distinctness is rooted in the ``pairing glue": whereas SC in cuprates relies on the collective spin fluctuations~\cite{dong2022quantifying} that are suppressed as $n \gg 0.5$ or $n \ll 0.5$ , the strong-coupling KL SC identified here does not involve any intermediate collective modes, thus ensuring robustness across a broad range of $n$.
+This means that in the large screening length limit $\lambda_{TF} \rightarrow \infty$ along $c$-axis, \textit{i.e.}, when Coulomb potential in the vertical direction becomes $U(r_z) \propto \frac{e^{-r_z/\lambda_{TF}}}{r_z} \sim \frac{1}{r_z}$, (thus $U^* \sim U/2$ if layer distances $d_{12} = d_{23}$), the strong-coupling KL SC can still survive.
+This finding lie beyond the expectation of high-temperature DQMC results presented in Fig.~\ref{fig:illu}d, where $V^{*} \sim -U/2$ for large $U$.
+In a purely static picture, $U^{*} \gtrsim U/2$ will lead to a net repulsion between top- and bottom-layer electrons [ \textit{i.e.}, $ (|V^{*}| - U^{*} ) \lesssim 0 $], thereby severely inhibiting pairing between them.
+We attribute the persistence of high $T_c$ under $U^{*} \gtrsim U/2$ condition to the retarded pairing or suppression of layer density fluctuations (see discussions in End Matter).
+A further remarkable point to emphasize is the sizeable $T_c$ up to a filling factor of $n=0.7$ (40\% electron doping), as shown in Fig.~\ref{fig:tc}c.
+This presents a clear difference with cases in Hubbard model for cuprates~\cite{fratino2016organizing}, where SC rapidly vanishes beyond $p \lesssim 30\%$ for hole-doping and $p \lesssim 20\%$ for electron-doping.
+This distinctness is rooted in the ``pairing glue": SC in cuprates relies on the collective spin fluctuations~\cite{dong2022quantifying}, which are suppressed at large dopings.
+In contrast, the strong-coupling KL SC identified here does not involve any intermediate collective modes, thus ensuring robustness across a broad range of $n$.